shlokmestry/traffic/README.md

 Rules are stored centrally in Redis and referenced by `ruleId`.

 Each request is evaluated using a Token Bucket stored in Redis and keyed by:
-`(ruleId, endpoint, plan, identityKey)`.

-Enforcement executes a Redis Lua script to refill tokens and consume request cost in a single atomic operation, returning:
+Enforcement executes a Redis Lua script to:
+- Refill tokens
+- Consume request cost
+in a **single atomic operation**, returning:

 - `allowed`
 - `retryAfterMs`
 - `remaining`

-If Redis (or the limiter path) is unavailable, the service intentionally fails closed to protect downstream systems.
+If Redis (or the limiter execution path) is unavailable, the service intentionally **fails closed** to protect downstream systems.

 ---

 ## API overview (v1)

 ### Upsert a rule

-`PUT /v1/rules/{ruleId}` stores or updates a rule definition.
+Stores or updates a rule definition.

 ### Get a rule

-`GET /v1/rules/{ruleId}` returns the current rule configuration.
+Returns the current rule configuration.

 ### Check (decision API)

-`POST /v1/check` returns an allow/deny decision plus `retryAfterMs` and remaining tokens.
+Returns allow / deny decision plus `retryAfterMs` and remaining tokens.

 ### Enforce (gateway-friendly)

-`POST /v1/enforce` returns:
+Returns:
 - `204 No Content` when allowed (with RateLimit headers)
 - `429 Too Many Requests` when blocked (with RateLimit headers + `Retry-After`)